overcuriousity/easysshkey/README.md

 - Interactive menu-driven interface
 - Colorized output for better readability

+## Future Features

+- Hardware Key Support
+- Password-Protected Keys
+- possibly Implementation in Python (with more Features) and publishing in AUR

 ## Requirements

 - Bash shell (version 4.0 or later recommended)